UMAprotocol/UMIPs/UMIPs/umip-61.md

 # MOTIVATION

-The DVM currently does not support the INDEXETH, ETHINDEX, DPIETH or ETHDPI price indices.
+The DVM currently does not support the INDEXETH, ETHINDEX, INDEXUSD, USDINDEX, DPIETH, ETHDPI, DPIUSD and USDDPI price indices.

 Supporting the DPIUSD and INDEXUSD price identifier would enable the creation of a DPI/INDEX backed stablecoin, built using one of the perpetual stablecoin frameworks being developed on UMA.
 DPI/INDEX token holders can utilize this as a hedging tool, and could go long or use it for other financial purposes.
 There is also potential for the Index Cooperation to use INDEX reserves to build KPI Options within the UMA protocol.